Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 : 2 bytes.
 Indicates the port used to access the LLM service.
 0x0000 defaults to port 443 (HTTPS); otherwise specifies the active port.

 Address / Domain Name:
 : Variable length.
 Contains the IPv4 address/IPv6 address/FQDN of the LLM service endpoint hosted on the master device.
-If Addr_Type is 0x01, it MUST be a 4-byte IPv4 address; If Addr_Type is 0x02, it MUST be a 16-byte IPv6 address; If Addr_Type is 0x03, it MUST be a DNS-encoded FQDN (as specified in RFC 3315).
+If Addr_Type is 0x01, it MUST be a 4-byte IPv4 address; If Addr_Type is 0x02, it MUST be a 16-byte IPv6 address; If Addr_Type is 0x03, it MUST be a DNS-encoded FQDN(as specified in [RFC1035]).

 **the master device's LLM configuration parameters:**